About the scheme

 The following groups will not require accreditation:

-- Elected members who sit on a Council or Joint Planning Board assessment panel .
+- Elected members or former elected members who sit on a Council or Joint Planning Board assessment panel .

 - Planning professionals who are assessing development applications under delegation for an Assessment Manager or Assessment Panel at a council.

 - Planning professionals who are not acting as relevant authority for planning consent.